nm-t/MYOBCodeChallenge2019/README.md

 ![Screenshot of success notification](./img/docs/s3-0.png)

-If the employee has been paid, you will be brought to an error screen notifying you that they have been paid this month and therefore will not be paid again.
+If the employee has been paid, you will be brought to an error screen notifying you that they have already been paid this month and therefore will not be paid again.
 The payslip will not be stored in the database.

 ![Screenshot of error notification](./img/docs/s3-1.png)